 Today’s recipe is one most people would make with beef or chicken, but I’d really recommend having a go at switching to lamb for a change.
 I’ve kept the flavours pretty much the same as I would if I was making a chicken version, just adding a little extra lemon and garlic as these go so well with the lamb.
 I’ve oven baked the filling for the fajitas as I find it the simplest way of making them, there’s no need to stand over the hob making sure it doesn’t burn.
 It’s also ready in just half an hour so perfect for a quick meal.

 I like mine best served with sour cream, a little salsa and plenty of guacamole but feel free to go for whatever fajita toppings are your favourites.
-Jon likes the kick of extra jalapeños and the boys love lots of cheese, so I like to put everything out in bowls on the table and have everyone dig in and make their fajitas just how they like them.
+One of my friends loves the kick of extra jalapeños and the boys love lots of cheese.
+So I like to put everything out in bowls on the table and have everyone dig in and make their fajitas just how they like them.

 I use a cajun spice mix to flavour the lamb and vegetables which I love, but the boys find a bit spicy so I simply cook their lamb and vegetables on a separate tray so that everyone’s happy.